digipres/publications/ipres/ipres-2010/papers/babs2-a-new-phase-a-new-perspective-in-digital-long-term-preserv.md

   which have to be taken into consideration when enhancing an existing infrastructure for digital long-term preservation.'
 creators:
-- Beinert, Tobias
+- Tobias Beinert
-- Brantl, Markus
+- Markus Brantl
-- Kugler, Anna
+- Anna Kugler
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:185325/download
 grand_parent: iPRES